-Here are some Fort Worth venues that have an October line-up of classes to suit anyone from the home cook craving hands-on instruction to the foodie wanting to wine and dine while watching world famous chefs do all of the work.
+Interested in perfecting your skills in the kitchen?
+Here are five Fort Worth venues with chefs offering classes to suit anyone –– whether you’re a home cook craving hands-on instruction or you’re a foodie wanting to wine and dine while watching a famous chef do all of the work!

 Nearly every night of the week, the second floor at Central Market is bustling with eager students being taught by staff and visiting chefs.
-It’s amazing how many people do not realize this incredible resource exists just overhead as they meander the aisles for groceries.
+It’s amazing how many people don’t realize the Central Market Cooking School exists just overhead as they meander the aisles for groceries.

 The school regularly offers hands-on classes for sushi, steakhouse favorites and even couples paella parties that make for the perfect date night.
 Make sure to note that some classes are for ages 13 and up, and others are for 18 and up.